AlexandreDiano/About-Me/README.md

 If you're interested in discussing projects, technology trends, or opportunities for collaboration, feel free to reach out to me.
 Let's connect and explore the possibilities together!

-I have been developing systems since 2019 and I am truly delighted in them.
-Currently, I am studying System Analysis and Development graduation course at Paraná Federal University, I am in the first year.
-So far I have learned several subjects that are making my engagement, curiosity, and passion to grow strong therefore my knowledge has been developing fast.
-My aim is to keep learning and later become an expert on Artificial Intelligence, focusing on Computer Vision, Machine Learning, Data Science, and 3D Modeling for the Web.

 <h1></h1>

 - 🌱 I’m currently learning **React.JS, TypeScript, Python**